QUOTES-Market analysts react to US, British strikes against Houthis in Yemen

 "When we got in this morning after what was fairly disappointing U.S. inflation data, you'd have expected bond yields to spike higher on that.
 In fact, they did the opposite.
 That's probably a reaction to what's been happening in the Middle East with the U.S., UK air strikes on the Houthis.
 There will be a shift back towards risk aversion.
 This hasn't fully blossomed out into a proper risk-off mode.

 "I think people are looking for a little bit of safety at the moment.
 Possibly, also, coming ahead of this weekend's Taiwan election, most people are just thinking 'maybe I want to take a little bit of risk off the table', and that's maybe a factor as well.
 So I think the bond market's probably the clearest indication of where things are going."
-(Reporting by Reuters Asia markets team; Editing by Raju Gopalakrishnan)
+(Reporting by the Reuters markets team; Editing by Raju Gopalakrishnan and Dhara Ranasinghe)